wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 going to do.
 The only way we can get test data that's representative of the real world is to collect it from production.

+A> Gathering telemetry data in Semantic Kernel is experimental at the moment.
+There are A> some useful bits of information that you can collect today but it is somewhat A> incomplete.
+I'll make sure to point out the stuff that's missing so you can work A> around them.

+### Safety precautions when collecting telemetry

 Before you start collecting telemetry data from your LLM-based application, you need to ensure that you're allowed to.
 Users will enter all sorts of information into your application, and you need to take the proper precautions before collecting any of that